 The diaries are a major part of the Sir Robert Hart collection at Queen’s.
-The diary set comprises 77 volumes from 1854 to 1908, beginning when Hart was nineteen years old and continuing until he was seventy-five.
+The diary set comprises 77 volumes from 1854 to 1908, beginning when Hart was nineteen years old and continuing until he was seventy-three.
+See (MS 15/1) handlist.

-The major Hart Diaries Online project at Queen’s is underway to transcribe all 77 volumes of the diary and to make these available along with accompanying transcriptions.
-Already available are volumes 1-8 (1854-66)1 and volume 31 (1885-87).
+The Hart Diaries project at Queen’s is underway to transcribe all 77 volumes of the diary.

 - Vol. 1, Aug.
 1854 – Feb.
 1855